joshkwka/joshkwka.github.io/src/app/projects/project-info/remote-water-gun.md

 2. **Figure 2**: Control interface screenshot.
 3. **Figure 3**: Camera stream view in operation.
 4. **Figure 4**: Electrical circuit diagram.

----

-This project showcases the effective integration of **mechanical, electronic, and software engineering** principles to create an engaging, functional, and remotely controlled water gun.
-It demonstrates the potential of combining **3D printing**, **wireless control**, and **live feedback** to develop innovative solutions.